-We aim for our pupils to achieve in appropriate and different public examinations ranging from Unit Award Schemes to GCSEs and BTEC qualifications and working with our off-site partners to provide access to Colleges and 6th Forms to study a broad set of subjects and qualifications such as Level 3 BTEC's, AS and A levels.
-We give equal attention to the things that students achieve and the things they struggle with.
+We aim for our pupils to achieve in appropriate and different public examinations ranging from Unit Award Schemes to GCSEs and A levels, and more, giving equal attention to the things they achieve and the things they struggle with.

 We deliver the full National Curriculum throughout the school, starting with the Early Years Foundation Stage for our youngest children.